Skip to Main Content

 Postsecondary Training

-For a career as a plastics engineering technician, you should investigate programs offered by community colleges, technical institutes, and vocational-technical schools.
+To prepare for a career as a plastics engineering technician, you should investigate programs offered by community colleges, technical institutes, and vocational-technical schools.
 Many employers prefer to hire technicians with the minimum of an associate's degree or a certificate from a vocational-technical school.
 Some schools include plastics courses as part of mechanical or chemical technicians programs.
 Another training option is to participate in apprenticeship programs or in-plant training programs while earning a degree.
 Many companies operate on a three-shift basis; hours can be arranged around class schedules.
 As part of the learning experience, it is possible to participate in cooperative education or work-study programs.
 This is a joint venture between the school and the industry where you can work a limited number of hours per month and often receive college credit.

 Related Professions